rdegges/rdegges-blog/articles/2012/heroku-isnt-for-idiots.md

 rollbacks enabled.
 I've integrated monit, cacti, nagios, and munin monitoring.

 At the time, I thought it was an awesome idea.
-After I jumped over the initial learning curve, it all seemed like a piece of cake. "*This is the way everyone should do it!
+After I jumped over the initial learning curve, it all seemed like a piece of cake. *"This is the way everyone should do it!
 It's so cheap!
-It's really awesome!*".
+It's really awesome!"*.
 But after a while, things changed.

 I found myself spending tons of time every month dealing with: